Sheila Elizabeth Whitton

-Sheila Elizabeth Whitton (née Hiller) (October 25, 1922 – November 26, 2017) was a Canadian coder with the Women's Royal Canadian Naval Service.
-(W.R.C.N.S colloquial known as the WRENS) during WWII.
+Sheila Elizabeth Whitton (née Hiller) (October 25, 1922 – November 26, 2017) was a Canadian coder with the Women's Royal Canadian Naval Service, colloquially known as the WRENS, during WWII.
 She was one of a small group of Canadian coders sent to the UK to prepare for D-Day.

 Service in WWII

 Sheila Hiller graduated from Havergal College, Toronto, and joined the navy in 1943.
 She was first assigned to Halifax, where she began her coder training.
 Coders were first trained with books: “Great heavy coding books, which would have 4 letter insignia for a word.”
 In April 1944, Sheila was transferred to London with five other WRENS.
 In London they worked with civilian coders progressing from books to “coding machines.”